 Human trafficking is subjecting people to different forms of forced labor and/or sexual exploitation.
 Traffickers use lies, violence, threats, and/or other means to exploit their victims.
 Human trafficking exists in many different forms, is present in a variety of industries, and affects both U.S. citizens and non-citizens including adults and children.
-To find out if you or someone you know is a victim of human trafficking, take the trafficking quiz.
+If you are concerned that you or someone you know maybe be a victim of human trafficking, please call us at (800) 230-5920.

 What can I Do?

 GLS offers free assistance to citizen and immigrant survivors of human trafficking.
-If you suspect situations of human trafficking or if you believe you might be a survivor of human trafficking, please contact us for help.
+Please contact us for help.

 What Should I Know?